Skip to content Skip to footer

 Language

-English is the primary language spoken in Toronto.
-However, due to its diverse population, you may also hear other languages such as Mandarin, Cantonese, Punjabi, Tagalog, and Spanish spoken in various parts of the city.
+English is the primary language spoken in Toronto, although due to its diverse population, you may also hear a variety of other languages, including French, Mandarin, Cantonese, Punjabi, and others.

 Cost Of Living